jlab-sensing/ENTS-backend/README.md

 ### How do I import my own TEROS and Rocketlogger data previously collected?

-There exist csv importers that can be used to populate the database.
+There exists csv importers that can be used to populate the database.
 Python utilities currently exist to import RocketLogger and TEROS data.
 These are available as modules under dirtviz.
 More information on used can be found by running the modules with the `--help` flag.

 ```bash
 python -m dirtviz.db.utils.import_rl_csv